 The use of this tool is funded through a federal grant focusing on awareness, training, screening and intervention to better identify and support at risk youth throughout the Commonwealth.
 The screening will be at no cost to you and is voluntary and confidential.
-Our goal is to screen 7th and 8th grade students by the end of January 2019.
+Our goal is to screen 7th grade students by the end of January of each school year.
 It is our hope that the screening will reassure you that your child is just experiencing typical adolescent development.
 However, the BHS may pinpoint a concern in the early stages offering you the ability to secure additional assistance for your child, if you should so desire.
 The West Chester Area School District provides this screening at no cost, but does not provide further evaluation or treatment services.
 It is up to you to decide if you want to obtain any additional services for your child.

 Below are some commonly asked questions about BHS